CTSRD-CHERI/SIMTight/doc/NoCL.md

     the block X dimension.

   * The mapper will then consider the requested block Y dimension of 2.
-    There are sufficient hardware threads to allocate a 2 warps in the block Y dimension.
+    There are sufficient hardware threads to allocate 2 warps to the block Y dimension.
 The total number of warps used is now 4;
     that's 128 hardware threads in total.